ILFSLOL/Minecraft-chat-filter-list/README.md

-A txt list of annoying chat messages to add to a chat filer and notifer mod
+A txt list of annoying chat messages to add to a chat filter and notifer mod